brendacs/colludia-gatsby/src/content/picks/2020-09-30-5-narrative-pixel-art-games-demos.markdown

 pageType:     post
 game:         5narrativepixelartgamesdemos
 slug:         /5-narrative-pixel-art-games-demos/
-tab-title:    "5 Narrative Driven Pixel Art Indie Games With Playable Demos"
+tabTitle:     "5 Narrative Driven Pixel Art Indie Games With Playable Demos"
 title:        "5 Narrative Driven Pixel Art Indie Games With Playable Demos"
-type:         our picks
+postType:     ["our picks"]
 desc:         "While none of these games are out yet, the demos will surely tide you over until they are.
 Bide your time, since such quality pixel art indie games with touching stories like these take quite a while for small teams to produce.
 They'll no doubt be worth the wait!"
 tagline:      "\"While none of these games are out yet, the demos will surely tide you over until they are.
 Bide your time, since such quality pixel art indie games with touching stories like these take quite a while for small teams to produce.
 They'll no doubt be worth the wait!\""
 date:         2020-09-30
-release-date: 2020-12-31
+releaseDate:
 image:        5NarrativePixelArtGamesDemos.png
 video:
 author:       Brenda Zhang
-author-url:   brenda
+authorUrl:    brenda
 categories:   [adventure, point-and-click, platformer, "our picks", story]
 tags:         ["???", "???", pixel art, indie dev, featured]
 ---